shouryasinghchouhan2/Social-Network-Analysis-on-Dark-Dataset/README.md

 ## Dataset understanding and preparation

 This dataset contains information about the relationship between the different characters present in different timelines of the Netflix original TV show Dark.
+Source : https://www.kaggle.com/datasets/deepcontractor/dark-netflix-character-relationship
 Nodes: The dataset contains 83 nodes which are the distinct characters,years and type of relationship throughout the 3 seasons of the show
 Edges:The dataset contains 215 edges which are the relationships between different characters Key variables: Character_name